 With this knowledge, the disease isn’t any less frightening and ought to be taken seriously in all instances.
 This post will offer an overview of dog hepatitis, typical symptoms, as well as methods of treatment.

 Hepatitis A in Dogs: What is it?

 Canine hepatitis is an infectious virus that’s a result of Adenovirus Type 1.
 The Adenovirus in canines may create infections inside a dog’s upper respiratory tract (but more on that later).
 More commonly, the virus targets the functioning parts of the dog’s organs like his eyes, kidneys, and liver.
-In the majority of instances, the virus first will present itself by way of a dog congestion or fever.
+In the majority of instances, the virus first will present itself by way of dog congestion or fever.